redisson/redisson/docs/fault-tolerance-and-recovery.md

 **failedSlaveReconnectionInterval**

-Once the defined retry interval has elapsed, Redisson attempts to connect to the failed Redis node reported by the `failedSlaveNodeDetector`.
+Defines the interval, in milliseconds, between attempts to reconnect to a replica node that the `failedSlaveNodeDetector` has marked as failed.
+Once the interval has elapsed, Redisson attempts to reconnect to the failed Valkey or Redis node.
+The default value is `3000` milliseconds.

 **failedSlaveNodeDetector**